andoi010309/Virtual-Museum/README.md

 The web developer is not an expert but can still adapt through trial and error.

 The members of the Research (Virtual Museum):
--Simuel V. Delector
+Simuel V. Delector
--Adrian Roelle R. Caspe
+Adrian Roelle R. Caspe
--Janelle Marjorie C. Uy
+Janelle Marjorie C. Uy
--Alexa Ysabelle V. Mendoza
+Alexa Ysabelle V. Mendoza
--Pearl Keiszha S. Saberon
+Pearl Keiszha S. Saberon